 Come up with a long-term plan, come up with the technology.

-Uh, it's got to be you know, cheap energy.
+It's got to be, you know, cheap energy.

-Because the the common sense answer is going to be that everyone's gonna be paying higher gas prices.
+And you got to, you know, you don't artificially just decide, okay, we're just going to do it now without an alternative because the common sense answer is going to be that everyone's going to be paying higher gas prices.

-The common sense answer is gonna be that that ain't gonna work.
+The common sense answer is going to be that that ain't going to work.

-You're gonna have blackouts because 90% of our power grid.
+You're going to have blackouts because 90% of our power grid.

-You know, we we have unilaterally disarmed uh on the energy front, and it has put us at a decided disadvantage uh because it impacts every aspect of our economy, as I always call it the lifeblood of our economy.
+You know, we have unilaterally disarmed on the energy front, and it has put us at a decided disadvantage because it impacts every aspect of our economy, as I always call it, the lifeblood of our economy.

-Uh we're paying, you know, record high prices for gasoline, only going higher now, because there's no way Joe can tap the strategic reserves because they're now half depleted, compromising national security even further.
+We're paying record high prices for gasoline, only going higher now because there's no way Joe can tap the strategic reserves because they're now half-depleted, compromising national security even further.

-If we would have kept the Keystone Exile pipeline and just finished that, Alberta's premiere, it said we'd be getting 900,000 barrels of Canadian oil a day uh on top of our own supply.
+If we would have kept the Keystone Exile pipeline and just finished that, Alberta's premier had said we'd be getting 900,000 barrels of Canadian oil a day on top of our own supply.

 That's fine.